MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 The exact number of zkApps allowed in each block should be set dynamically, so that we can adjust it without redeploying nodes.
-The easiest way to control it is through a command line argument to the node.
-Thus changing the setting is as easy as restarting the node.
+Therefore we are going to provide an authorised GraphQL mutation to alter the setting at runtime.
+A sensible default will be compiled into the binary as well.

 An issue arises when there are signed commands depending on a zkApp command that gets skipped.
 Such a dependency can result from the